-For purposes of subsequent measurement, Debt instruments are measured at amortised cost.
+For purposes of subsequent measurement, Debt instruments are measured at amortised cost iii.
+De-recognition iv.
+Impairment of financial assets

-iii.
-De-recognition

 A financial asset (or, where applicable, a part of a financial asset or part of a Company of similar financial assets) is derecognised primarily when: